 - Living Expenses

 The cost of MS in Ireland for Indian students is no different from that of other European countries.
 If you choose to live in a larger city, you have to pay more than smaller cities and towns.
 On average, the estimated cost of living in Ireland is between €500 and €800 per month.
 This includes accommodation, grocery and travel.
 If living in a foreign country as a student, it’s best to keep track of the spending so that one doesn’t waste too much.
 As an Indian student, the expected monthly cost of living would be roughly EUR 650-1,000 (indicative).
-When making a budget, one should also include these common expenses:
+When making a budget with respect to Masters in Ireland for Indian students, one should also include these common expenses:

 |Expenses||Average monthly cost (indicative)|